-Exemptions reduce your income subject to tax.
-For 1998, you generally can deduct \$2,700 for each exemption you claim for yourself, your spouse, and each person who qualifies as your dependent.
+For 2001, you generally can deduct \$2,900 for each exemption you claim for yourself, your spouse, and each person who qualifies as your dependent.

 If another taxpayer can claim an exemption for you or your spouse, you cannot claim the exemption on your tax return.
-If you can claim an exemption for a dependent, that dependent cannot claim a personal exemption on his or her tax return.
+If you can claim an exemption for a dependent, that dependent cannot claim an exemption on his or her own tax return.